200 Fifth Avenue

 After the New York Hall of Science closed in 1958, 200 Fifth Avenue became the location of Gilbert's New York Showroom until the company's demise in 1967.

-While the 4200 square foot size of the Gilbert showrooms at 200 Fifth Avenue may sound large, it was quite small in comparison the to approximately 14,000 square feet available in the 6 floors of the Hall of Science building down the street.
+The photo of the layout below claims the space to be 4200 square feet, while the ad in Playthings claims it to be 5000 square feet.
+While the 4200-5000 square foot size of the Gilbert showrooms at 200 Fifth Avenue may sound large, it was quite small in comparison the to approximately 14,000 square feet available in the 6 floors of the Hall of Science building down the street.
+It was the equivalent of about two floors in the Hall of Science.

 During Gilbert's post Hall of Science time at 200 5th Ave., a good sized layout was constructed, but as can be seen from the photo below, it wasn't even close to the size of either the first or second floor layouts that were left behind at the Hall of Science.
 I understand that Gilbert considered trying to take some of the first floor Hall of Science layout, shown elsewhere on this website, to the new location, but found that to be impossible.